szymor/soulfu/README.md

 3. Create a new pull request.
 4. If I like the changes, I will merge them.
 If not... well, don't worry.
 You can develop your fork of SoulFu on your own :)

+Having said that, I need to say that any help is really appreciated.
+Programmers, level designers, 2D/3D artists, translators, testers, etc. If you do not know where to start, just ask...

 ## Building the game
 Clone the repository:
 ```